manak420/ball-shooter/README.md

-### Thank you for reading and taking interest in my project
+### Thank you for reading and taking interest in my project.